magzzy124/chat-app/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-Easiest way to the this app is to create 2 guest accounts on 2 different tabs.
+Easiest way to test this app is to create 2 guest accounts on 2 different tabs.
 (This app uses session storage) </br>
 In this way, you can see in realtime how messages are being sent, how the seen/sent status works, group creations etc.

 > ⚠️ **Warning**